 I received a letter, now what?

-The Office of Student Conduct sends a variety of letters and notices to students ranging from warning letters, to alternative resolution eligibility, to non-suspension level charges, and suspension level charges.
+The Office of Student Conduct sends a variety of letters and notices to students and student organizations ranging from warning letters, to alternative resolution eligibility, to non-suspension level charges, and suspension level charges.
 It is important that you review the information carefully to understand the type of letter you have received and the next steps.
 In some cases, such as warning letters, there is nothing that you need to do.
 For most letters, however, you have the opportunity to engage with the staff member noted on your letter in order to respond to the allegation.

 The letter will include information on how to schedule an appointment.
 Please note who your hearing officer is prior to scheduling the appointment.